We Don’t Really Want To Meet People Who Are Our Ideal Type

 The Study By Queensland University of Technology (QUT)

-The study involved analysing the interaction of 41,936 members of an online dating site.
+The study involved analyzing the interaction of 41,936 members of an online dating site.
 The researchers compared messages to preferences set on people’s online dating profiles.
 The results were interesting:

 - 1/3 of the first messages sent were to people who did not match any of the criteria set by the senders.
 That’s 65% of the messages sent to online daters who matched only one or none of the criteria.